julenmendieta/SparseDataModelling/README.md

 Note: Avoid using '_' in any folder name inside or in the root of the location of this repository in your computer.

 ### Programs
 This repository relies on some programs for the modelling and analysis steps.
-Users can choose between downloading a container with them or directly installing them into their computers.
+Users can choose between downloading a [Singularity](https://sylabs.io/) container with them or directly installing them into their computers.
 ##### Using Singularity containers
 Some users might want to skip the instalation process, specially in HPCs not directly accessible to the public internet.
-For those cases, the [Singularity](https://sylabs.io/) container recipes for TADdyn and TADbit are available in the "containers" folder.
+For those cases, the Singularity container recipes for TADdyn and TADbit are available in the "containers" folder.
 To use them, users will need to first [install Singularity](https://sylabs.io/guides/3.6/admin-guide/installation.html) (we do NOT recommend to install Singularity with Conda).
 The actual containers can be downloaded from:
 https://www.dropbox.com/sh/uz7iikid2w9wv0d/AADPVGm4dMIiv2OtROEFakEJa?dl=0

 To open the Notebooks users can use the following commands with each of them: